 Living and cooking spaces are now open to each other (except for the working chimney which we couldn't remove).

-Before taken from approximate location of the previous photo.
+Before photo, taken from about the same location as the previous photo.

 A spot to eat casual meals and hang with the chef.
 The cherry countertop (from John Boos) and pendant light add warmth to this corner.

 Cherry floating shelves display everyday dishes.
 We bought these on Etsy and stained them to match the butcherblock counter.
 Cabinets below house (from left to right) "junk drawer"/trash; wraps and containers; liquor station; coffee station (out of sight to the right).

 The client is an avid cook and has lots of "toys".
 Open shelves, a cutting board cabinet, and a lazy Susan unit are tucked out of sight behind the fridge yet provide convenient access to small appliances and cookbooks.